-The woods have also been hit by ash dieback, resulting in the loss of groups of trees throughout the mixed broadleaved woodlands.
-Areas cleared by diseasedriven felling are being replanted with native productive broadleaves on ancient woodland sites and site-suited conifers elsewhere.
 The woods play an important role as part of the designated Peak District National Park landscape and form a backdrop to many important views, including those associated with Chatsworth House, the designed landscape of the parkland and with celebrated views and vistas.
 They are also an important natural capital asset that delivers a range of ecosystems services including timber, carbon sequestration and storage, water regulation, biodiversity, access and informal recreation.